Weekly news and comment straight to your inboxSign up here

-This unique handbook has been written specifically to assist the family lawyer acting for Indian clients.
+Specifically written to assist the family lawyer acting for Indian clients

 Indian communities have settled and thrived in the United Kingdom and many other commonwealth countries.
 The retention of ties with families remaining in India has meant that where family law issues arise they frequently have cross-border dimensions, for example, as to the validity of an Indian marriage.
 Domestic practitioners are ill-equipped to address such problems.